 - applesauce for dessert

-Hashis Parmentier: This is a baked bistro dish made with ground beef, topped with mashed potatoes, and gratine in the oven
+Hachis Parmentier: This is a baked bistro dish made with ground turkey, topped with mashed potatoes, and gratine in the oven

 - Caesar salad

 Vichyssoisse: A creamy, blended leek/potato soup made in chicken stock and finished with real creme fraiche.

 - Served with baguette, and finger-sized chunks of emmental, goat gouda and brie cheeses.

 - Applesauce for dessert

 - meat and cheese paninis (no pork or beef)

 - homemade quiche